tusharsingla123/Fruit/README.md

 * Login Page
    * Description: Dummy login interface for User ID and Password.
 Redirects to the homepage on successful login.
 * Home Page
-    *Description: Home page with links to the following services:
    * Chatbot: Displays fruit information.
    * Translator: Text translation into a regional language.
    * FAQ Page: View and manage FAQs related to fruits.
    * About Page: Information about the Fruit.ai product.
-3. Chatbot Page
+* Chatbot Page
-Description:
-Display fruits in card format.
-Click on a card to view the detailed information of the fruit.
+   * Click on a card to view the detailed information of the fruit.
-4. Translator Page
+* Translator Page
-Description:
-Input box where users can enter text.
-Translate text into the selected regional language using an API.
+   * Translate text into the selected regional language using an API.
-5. FAQ Page
+* FAQ Page
-Description:
-Basic CRUD functionality to manage FAQs.
-Users can create, update, delete, and view FAQs related to fruits.
+   * Users can create, update, delete, and view FAQs related to fruits.
-6. About Page
+* About Page
-Description:
-Information about the Fruit.ai project.
+   * Information about the Fruit.ai project.

 Deployment

 Frontend Deployment